 Municipal drains are more common in the agricultural areas of the Township, however there are municipal drains in the urban area along the lakeshore and in the Village of Lucknow that will from time to time be assessed for drainage repair and maintenance.
 The amount assessed for drainage maintenance will be in direct proportion to the lands owned within the watershed in accordance with the assessment schedule for the drain.

-For further details on municipal drains please see the attached information sheet "So, What's a Municipal Drain" or call Grant Collins, Drainage Superintendent at 519-395-5131.
+For further details on municipal drains please see the information sheet "So, What's a Municipal Drain" or call Grant Collins, Drainage Superintendent at 519-395-5131.